 1. Ensuring 100% enrolment of children (6-14 years) and retention into schools Government or Private

-3. Functioning of the Mid- Day Meal Scheme
+3. The functioning of the Mid- Day Meal Scheme

 4. Quality of education – ensure that children studying in schools are able to achieve the minimum levels of learning

-6. Identifying the number of illiterates and launching a program for literacy through educated members in the village
+6. Identifying the number of illiterates and launching a program for literacy through educated members in the village.
+Functional Committees Role and Responsibilities

 |1||100% enrollment of Children (6- 14) and retention of children in schools||Universal Primary Education|